OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 ms.date: 02/29/2024
 ms.localizationpriority: medium
 ---
+# Custom functions naming and localization

+This article describes guidelines and best practices for naming custom functions.
+It also shows how to localize custom function names to languages other than English.

-# Custom functions naming guidelines
+## Custom functions naming guidelines

 A custom function is identified by an `id` and `name` property in the JSON metadata file.